wordium/course-search/README.md

  5. Find backup classes with open seats (the Seeker) Semester field: Fall 2014, open seats checkbox checked 60 course-level results.

+Balsamiq Files
+Our medium-fidelity prototype is available in the balsamiq directory.
+Saved course interaction is viewable there.
+To view the files, download Balsamiq Mockups (http://balsamiq.com/products/mockups/).
+The entire mockup starts with 0-basic-search.bmml, but to view the saved screen only, open 19-new-save-compare-w-select-box.bmml.
+When a file is open, go to View -> Full Screen Presentation, or hit Command-F, to start the interactive prototype.
+Click on the Title Keywords box to put in the word "modern", then hit Search to see the results.